jajuk-team/jajuk-team.github.io/legals.md

 </pre>

-# Derivated work
+# Derivative work
 External code source that Jajuk incorporated with or without changes.
 This code is located in the ``ext`` and ``org.jajuk.util`` Java package.
-All derivated work is copyright Jajuk team.
+All derivative work is copyright Jajuk team.

 <pre>
 Project  : Swingx